-$$\dot{e}c = E(u - u{car})^q, \qquad (A11)$$
+$$\dot{e}{c} = E(u - u{cov})^{q}, \tag{A11}$$

-What values for q, u{cov} , and E might be appropriate for representing the extreme conditions expected for a cataclysm on the scale of the Genesis Flood?
+What values for q, u{cav} , and E might be appropriate for representing the extreme conditions expected for a cataclysm on the scale of the Genesis Flood?
 Experimentally determined values for the exponent q as large as 7 have been reported (Murai et al. 1997).
 Falvey (1990) assumes a value for q of 6.
 Several authors put q in the range of 5-7.
 We choose a value for q of 6.
 Note that with q equal to 6, doubling the difference between u and u{cav} increases the cavitation erosion rate by a factor of 64.
-The cavitation threshold velocity u{acc} depends on the flow depth, fine sediment concentration, dissolved air content, and Reynolds number.
+The cavitation threshold velocity u{cav} depends of the flow depth, fine sediment concentration, dissolved air content, and Reynolds number.
 Chanson (1997) observes that on chute spillways and bottom outlets, cavitation damage can begin to occur at clear water velocities of between 12 to 15 m/s.
 Falvey (1990) suggests that cavitation can begin to occur in spillways at velocities as low as 10 m/s.
-In our cavitation treatment we choose a value for u{cov} of 15 m/s.
+In our cavitation treatment we choose a value for u{cav} of 15 m/s.

 The multiplicative factor E in Eq.
 (A11) is not that well constrained by experimental data.
-Falvey (1990, 34) mentions an experiment in which a 13mm hole was produced in concrete over a period of 3 hours by a 30 m/s jet, but almost no details of the experiment are provided.
+Falvey (1990, 34) mentions an experiment in which a 13 mm (0.5 in) hole was produced in concrete over a period of 3 hours by a 30 m/s jet, but almost no details of the experiment are provided.
 These numbers suggest a cavitation erosion rate of 1.2×10^{-6} m/s.
 More recently Momber (2003) reports experimental work to measure relative rates of cavitation erosion for various types of rocks and concrete using a cavitation chamber.
 Crucial details of the experiment are not included in the paper.
-Nevertheless, erosion rates provided in mg/s and the area of damage from the photographs in the paper imply erosion rates for granite and rhyolite on the order of 4×10^{-5} m/s.
-In light of the measurements presently available, we view the value we have chosen $(1 \times 10^{-6} \text{ m/s for a water speed of } 20 \text{ m/s})$ as reasonable.
+Nevertheless, erosion rates provided in mg/s and the area of damage from the photographs in the paper imply erosion rates for granite and rhyolite on the order of $4 \times 10^{.5}$ m/s.
+In light of the measurements presently available, we view the value we have chosen $(1 \times 10^{.5}$ m/s for a water speed of 20 m/s) as reasonable.
 The discovery that cavitation can be usefully applied to rock drilling is prompting laboratory studies pertaining to these applications (e.g., Momber 2003).
 This suggests that more experimental data for the cavitation regime of extremely high water velocities may soon be forthcoming.